Start Printed Page 60090

 Submission of Comments

-DOE invites all interested parties to submit in writing by the date listed in the DATES section of this document, comments and information regarding this proposed interpretive rule.
+DOE invites all interested parties to submit in writing by the date listed in the DATES section of this document, comments and information regarding Start Printed Page 60096this supplemental proposed interpretive rule.

 Submitting comments via http://www.regulations.gov.
 The http://www.regulations.gov web page will require you to provide your name and contact information prior to submitting comments.
 Your contact information will be viewable to DOE Building Technologies staff only.
 Your contact information will not be publicly viewable except for your first and last names, organization name (if any), and submitter representative name (if any).
 If your comment is not processed properly because of technical difficulties, DOE will use this information to contact you.
 If DOE cannot read your comment due to technical difficulties and cannot contact you for clarification, DOE may not be able to consider your comment.